-Time off in lieu, often abbreviated to TOIL, is when an employee works pre-approved overtime and receives compensatory time off for the same amount.
+Time off in lieu, or TOIL, is when an employee works pre-approved overtime and receives compensatory time off for the same amount.
 For example, if an individual works an extra two hours one day with their manager’s approval, they can then “bank” those two hours to take off at a later date.

 Presented as an alternative to paid overtime, TOIL may be a popular option for employees who want to take time off without eating into their holiday allowance.
 It can also work well for businesses who don’t want to pay additional overtime payments.